Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Pathway in Seoul Forest during autumn with a mix of green and yellow foliage, and a person sitting on a bench in the distance.

-I visited Seoul Forest during summer in Seoul and towards the end of autumn in Seoul, and there were still lots of fall foliage here!
+I visited Seoul Forest during summer in Seoul and autumn in Seoul, when there’s gingko trees everywhere.

 3. Yeouido Hangang Park